We are not afraid to stand up for you

 Navigating DUI Employment Consequences in Georgia: Protecting Your Career with Prine Law

-DUI and Employment in Georgia: Protecting Your Career with Prine Law
+DUI and Employment in Georgia: Protecting Your Career

 There is the traffic stop.
 Then the request to step out.
 You breathe into the machine, maybe not knowing what it will say.
 Before long, the words “DUI arrest” are no longer someone else’s story.
 It is yours.
-And while the court date might feel like the focus, there is something bigger at stake—your job, your license, your future.
+And while the court date might feel like the focus, there is something bigger at stake: your job, your license, your future.
 At Prine Law Group, based in Macon, we have seen firsthand how a DUI charge does not just follow you to court.
 It follows you to work.

 Do You Have to Tell Your Employer?
 Maybe.
 Maybe Not.